 - Set priorities for yourself in terms of the subjects that are easy for you and those that are more difficult and require more work.

 - Make a list of the subjects you are studying now, and honestly rate yourself in each one.
 Are you good, fair, or poor?
-This will tell you where you stand in your courseload for this semester.
+This will tell you where you especially need to focus your efforts.

 - Schedule your study time depending on your overall abilities and the difficulty of your assignments.
 Schedule your study for the time when you work best, not when your energy is low.
 When you know that a certain time is set aside for studying, it becomes a habit, a part of your daily routine.